Jim Banks

-Early life and career
+Early life, education and career

 Banks was born on July 16, 1979, in Columbia City, Indiana.
 He graduated in 2004 from Indiana University Bloomington with a Bachelor of Arts in political science and later received a Master of Business Administration from Grace College & Seminary.
 Banks worked in the real estate and construction industry in Fort Wayne, Indiana, before serving in elected office.
 He serves in the United States Navy Reserve as a Supply Corps officer.
 From 2014 to 2015, he took a leave of absence from the Indiana State Senate to serve in Afghanistan.

 From 2008 to 2010, Banks represented the at-large district on the Whitley County Council.
 He won the primary after defeating incumbent county councilman Scott Darley.
 Paula Reimers succeeded him on the County Council.
 Banks chaired the Whitley County Republican Party from 2007 to 2011.
 Matt Boyd succeeded him as chair.
 With assistance from the American Legislative Exchange Council, Banks has supported right-to-work legislation in Indiana.
 He addressed the 2014 Conservative Political Action Conference in 2014 after he was selected as one of their Top 10 Conservatives Under 40.

 In 2010, Banks was elected to represent the 17th district in the State Senate.
 Upon military deployment to Afghanistan, he took a leave of absence from the State Senate in September 2014.
-Invoking an Indiana state law that allows state and local officeholders to take leaves of absence during active duty military service, Banks was replaced by his wife, Amanda Banks, during the 2015 legislative session.
+Invoking an Indiana state law that allows state and local office holders to take leaves of absence during active duty military service, Banks was replaced by his wife, Amanda Banks, during the 2015 legislative session.
 He returned to Indiana from overseas duty on April 14, 2015, and resumed his duties as state senator on May 8.